Example with custom classification of genotype hits

 Association of specific variants with sequence types

-Finally, we can also look at the association of specific marker variants with sequence types, if this data are available.
+Finally, we can also look at the association of specific marker variants with sequence types, if these data are available.
 This can be done by creating a binary matrix for the variants and then visualizing the associations with a bubble plot.

 # Identify "High-Frequency" STs because we have many STs with only a few samples, which can make the plot cluttered and less informative.
 By filtering to include only STs with a certain number of samples (e.g., n >= 100), we can focus on the most prevalent STs in the dataset, which are likely to provide more meaningful insights into the associations between specific variants and sequence types.